SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 of the tuple is the result returned by your run function.
 For the example above this would simply always be the string ``'fortytwo'``, i.e. ``((0, 'fortytwo'), (1, 'fortytwo'),...)``.
-In case you use multiprocessing these tuples are **not** in the order of the run indices but in the order of their finishing time!
+These will always be in order of the run indices even in case of multiprocessing.
+The only exception to this rule is if you use immediate postprocessing (see :ref:`more-about-postproc`) where results are in order of finishing time.

 using :func:`~pypet.environment.Environment.f_run` all ``args`` and ``kwargs`` are supposed to be static, that is all of them are passed to every function call.